Lick the Star: Production

+Principal filming was done at RLS Junior High School in Pebble Beach, California.

 Peter Bogdanovich appears in a cameo as the Principal.
 The director of photography was Lance Acord.
 Coppola's own eye appears in one dream-like shot.

 The film's themes also appear in Coppola's later work, such as the feelings of isolation; in addition, the film begins with a car journey, just like her later films The Virgin Suicides, Lost in Translation, and Somewhere.